ChrisKo94/LCZ_LDL/README.md

 ---

-This anonymous repository accompanies the NeurIPS 2022 submission "Going Beyond One-Hot Encoding:
+This repository accompanies the TGRS publication "Going Beyond One-Hot Encoding:
-Can Human Uncertainty Improve Model Performance?".
+Can Human Uncertainty Improve Model Performance in Earth Observation?".
 The experiments are based on the So2Sat LCZ42 data set [1], which includes aerial satellite images of cities around the world from the Sentinel satellite mission.
 Every satellite image is linked to either a single Local Climate Zone (LCZ) class (original data set), or has a corresponding vector of label votes from multiple human annotators (label evaluation study).